 And while his team worked to increase his visibility on Thursday, his visit wasn’t long.

-Trump, who was in Little Rock, Arkansas, on Wednesday for a rally there, will be back out of the state on Friday to hold a rally in Florence, South Carolina.
-That state will hold its primary later this month.
+Trump, who was in Little Rock, Arkansas, on Wednesday for a rally there, will be back out of New Hampshire on Friday to hold a rally in Florence, South Carolina, after an added event in Londonderry Friday afternoon.
+South Carolina will hold its primary later this month.

 Is he still confident about New Hampshire?